 7. Shhh to er: Tell your child to say a prolonged SH and then move their tongue slowly back until you hear an R. It should sound like the word "sure."
 Once your child has accomplished this, have him or her say "sure" with a silent SH.
 It should sound like "er."

 8. EEEE to er: The vowel "e" is a high, back vowel which means the tongue moves back in the mouth, anchors to our molars and raises a bit.
 This position is perfect to pair with r.
 Have your child say a prolonged "eeeee."
 While keeping the tongue "frozen" to the teeth, move to "rrrrr."
 It will sort of sound like "ear."
 If this technique works for your child, try to shorten "eeeee" portion and prolong the R to the point where your child does not say "e" at all.

-Once your child is able to say R using one of the techniques above, move on to practicing syllables from the syllable list below.
+9. Practice: Once your child is able to say R using one of the techniques above, practice saying R within different syllables such as "ra," "roo," "ree," "are," "ir," etc...

 Once your child can say R, move on!

 Now that your child knows how to say R and what cues are helpful, head over to Drill Practice & Flashcard Games at the word level to start teaching and

 Don't spend too much time here.